 These two tasks are supported by countless intimacy-models (biological, therapeutic, theological, interfacial, poetic) that are weaved together chapter by chapter and across the trilogy, which show how the self/individual is preceded by “nobjective,” resonance-based with- and in- relationships.
 Bubbles explores various spherical models that figure strong relationships of mutual intrication and coinherence.
 This “introduction to a medial poetics of existence” compiles histories, references, and revelations that have animated us since time immemorial.
 And you can tell that Sloterdijk himself loves what he recounts.

-Thus, existence is medial.
+Thus, existence is medial, a thing of passage and exchange through and through.
 “The soul cannot be anything other than a studio for transactions with inspiring others” (p.
 124).
 To be is to relate, to be space, to make room for, or to salute.
-(In parentheses, there is a great deal shared between Sloterdijk and Jean-Luc Nancy: to praise transference is not unlike the latter’s “adoration,” and for both men, greeting each other is our ultimate horizon.)
+(In parentheses, there is a great deal shared between Sloterdijk and Jean-Luc Nancy: to praise transference is not unlike the latter’s “adoration,” and for both, greeting each other is our ultimate horizon.)
 Paired with the idea of the “a priori or strong” relationship, this idea is the St. Elmo’s Fire of this book.
-Voila: being-in-relation is your being’s ownmost being.
+Being-in-relation is your being’s ownmost being.
 It’s a priori, in a sense, although we have forgotten it.
 It means, as Heidegger said: “Everyone is the other and no one is himself.”
 But as Bataille says, being is communication is correspondence: the birth and burst of being doubled up.

 Here and there, to respond to what you hear is to come into existence.
 It’s to experience happiness at inter-listening, filtering, pursuit, and finally, habitation– such that listening, enjoying, intending and emerging are the same “thing”: you.
 Here is your first devotion, which means: rousing yourself to the state of alertness necessary to open up to the sound that concerns you (pg.
 504).